rattle my cage: learning what we’re made of when our safe places are shaken

 – Ephesians 3:20-21, ESV

 Saul the Pharisee never dreamed of becoming Paul the Evangelist.
-Peter, as a young fisherman, never imagined growing up to be the Rock the church would be built on.
 Columbus never planned on discovering America.
 John Adams, Abraham Lincoln – neither of them had any idea as children that they would be presidents who would direct and define our nation’s history.

 And until the angel told her, Mary never imagined being the mother of the Messiah.